sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 - During DPU initialization, SONiC will get how many channels are needed for bulk sync via SAI API.
 - Once the number is returned, it will be forwarded to local `xswbusd` along with its pairing information to establish the data channels between `xswbusd`.
-- When bulk sync starts, SONiC will call get flow SAI API with all channel information passed as SAI attributes, such as gRPC server addresses, so flows will be send directly to `xswbusd` and being forwarded to its paired DPU.
+- When bulk sync starts,
+  - SONiC will call get flow SAI API with all channel information passed as SAI attributes, such as gRPC server addresses.
+  - DPU will send the flow info directly to `xswbusd` and being forwarded to its paired DPU.
+  - The flow info format will be defined publicly as part of the SAI APIs, so we can also directly call the SAI APIs to get the flow info as well.

 ##### 5.2.2.3.
 HA control plane channel data path HA